![]() |

 Thank you for reading my profile.
 I guess I could describe myself as 85 percent nerd and 15 percent hippie. ;)

-My interests are reading, hiking, vege cooking, gardening, tea, friends & family, cross-stitch, creative writing, more reading, nature walks and nature journaling, pen palling, and my two cats.
+My interests are reading, hiking, gardening, tea, friends & family, cross-stitch, creative and nonfiction writing, more reading, nature walks and nature journaling, pen palling, and my five cats.
 I'm a big history and mythology buff with a special interest in fairy lore, Appalachian ballads, and ghost stories.

 I am a Special Collections Librarian in the beautiful Shenandoah Vally of Virginia.
 I love libraries, archives, and museums.

 I like about everything pleasant scent-wise and don't have allergies.
-I collect miniature pottery, interesting stones, feathers I find, figurines of mice, paper ephemera, and religious art of all faiths.
+I collect miniature pottery, interesting stones, owl stuff, beckoning cats, fu dogs, bat stuff, figurines of mice, paper ephemera, and religious art of all faiths.
 I like to burn candles and incense.

 I'm a huge fan of handmade soap, especially goat milk soap.
 I like all scents but not so much citrus.

-Favorite themes are the gingham dog and the calico cat, tree of life, eastern dragon, paper lanterns, nautical, celestial, saints, tiki, Cthulhu, cherries, peaceable kingdom, lucky beckoning cat, fu lions, argyle, retro, black cats, and other animals.
+Favorite themes are the gingham dog and the calico cat, tree of life, eastern dragon, paper lanterns, nautical, celestial, saints, tiki, Cthulhu, cherries, gnomes, peaceable kingdom, lucky beckoning cat, cartoonish owls, fu lions, argyle, retro, black cats, and other animals.

 I like most styles.
 My least favorite styles are country, which is odd because I luuurve the countryside, and primitive.
 Since moving to the Shenandoah Valley, I have started to collect the Pennsylvania-Dutch styles and especially like their hex signs.